 Senior Care Art

-Pamela Alderman designs extraordinary, gallery-quality projects for retirement community seniors living with changing abilities.
-Under Pamela's guidance, residents can participate in daily workshops over a two-week period.
+Pamela Alderman designs extraordinary, gallery-quality projects for seniors living with changing abilities.
+Under Pamela's guidance, residents and community members can participate in daily workshops over a one-week period.
 Each fun workshop is designed for appropriate levels of difficulty across all levels of care.
-By working together, participants experience meaningful relational connections and a sense of hope.
+By working together, participants experience meaningful multigenerational connections and a sense of hope.

 Senior care projects are agents of resilience and healing.
 One grandmother shared her personal story.
 “After my cancer treatment,” she said, “I couldn't write at all for several months.
 But I was able to write on this butterfly!”
 Her emotional and physical well-being increased as she experienced renewed hope through the art-making process.